Connect with us!

 If you are camping in a tent (Maximum Stay 7 nights):

-After you click BOOK, you will see the details of your reservation in the right-hand column.
+6. After you click BOOK NOW, you will see the details of your reservation in the right-hand column.

 RV guests wishing to stay longer than 14 days should call our office to discuss availability.

-Due to the limited number of tent campsites, tent campsites are limited to a maximum of seven consecutive nights with a seven-night break before the next reservation.
+Tent campsites are limited to seven consecutive nights at a time, with a seven-night break before the next reservation.

 Can I select my campsite?

-Returning guests can request particular campsites in the Special Request box and we will do everything possible to honor those requests.
-Unfortunately, we may not be able to do it because the campsite is already booked, a part of a group reservation or is blocked for maintenance or repair.
+If you're coming back to stay, you can request particular campsites in the Special Request box and we'll try our best to honor those requests.
+Sadly, it might not be possible as the campsite is already taken, reserved for a group or blocked off for repairs.
 Again, trust your campground owners...we want you to be happy and to return often to camp with us.

 We are thinking about making a reservation at your campground.
 Can I come and drive my car through your campground to see your campsites and facilities?

 No. Even before COVID, we did not allow visitors to tour the campground unescorted in their cars.
-We are ever mindful of the responsibilities we have for maintaining a secure and safe environment for our guests.
-We do not want, and we are sure, if you decide to camp with us that you would not want to have a steady stream of visitors driving around the campground to look at campsites that you and others occupy.
-We do tours by appointment on Saturday and Sunday beginning in May.
-See below: Will you be doing tours of the campground this Spring? for details.
+We are always conscious of our duties to keep our guests safe.
+A steady procession of visitors driving through the campground gazing at campsites and people would be annoying and distracting.
+However, we do tours by appointment on Saturday and Sunday beginning in May.

 Will you be doing tours of the campground this Spring?